Loan Equipment for Students (PPL)

 What is the PPL Program?

-Funded by the Ministry of Social Development & Poverty Reduction, the PPL program provides the following services:
+Funded by the Ministry of Social Development & Poverty Reduction, the Public Postsecondary Loan (PPL) program provides the following services:

 - Consultation and assessment of students’ disability-related needs for the purpose of developing individualized assistive technology plans.
 The technology plans are designed to minimize specific disability-related barriers to accessing education/training.